Click on the options below to learn more about various Events and Programs with RRCT.

 RRCT’s Annual Meetings are typically business-like, electing directors and officers.
 If you’re interested in becoming a director or learning about our recruiting process click here.

-Voting rights are set by the Board annually, typically voting rights with no proxies are granted to all donors of any size having donated between Aug 1 2021 and Aug 1 2022.
+Voting rights (no proxies) are granted to all donors of any size having donated between Jan 1, 2021 and Aug 1, 2022.

 Pisgah Hill Full Moon Trek Wednesday February TBD, 2023 4:00 pm to 8:00 pm (Free for everyone)